How many private renters are there in Croydon?

 Who else should I talk to about making private renting fairer in Croydon?

 Every council is divided between Councillors, who are elected politicians, and officers, who are appointed to do a particular job.
-If you live in Croydon, it should be helpful to talk to:
+If you live in Croydon, these people should be able to help:

 Councillor Lynne Hale